Chandana-2024/quiz/README.md

 ## 🧑‍💻 Author

-Made with ❤️ by K.Sree chandana
+Made with ❤️ by K.Sree Chandana

 ---